 - Serenity: After finishing Firefly last month, Serenity was an obvious next choice.

-- Me and Earl and the Dying Girl: Sarah and I had a “Girls’ Movie Day” with my friend Tami, watching this.
+- Me and Earl and the Dying Girl: Ashar and I had a “Girls’ Movie Day” with my friend Tami, watching this.
 Liked it a lot; can’t imagine reading it as a book, which is really unusual for me, as I often prefer book versions to movie versions.

 - Mythbusters: One of our longtime favorite series; we pick it up and watch a few favorite episodes every so often.